Trump International Hotel Las Vegas: Early years

-Second tower
+Second Tower proposal

 By April 2005, a second, identical 64-story tower was being planned.
 Sales of the second tower were planned to begin by the end of 2005, with a 35 percent increase in prices from the first tower.
 In November 2005, the second tower was planned to open sometime in 2009.

 In April 2007, the second tower was the subject of an episode of The Apprentice in which the show's candidates were tasked with creating a marketing program for the new tower.
 Condo units for the tower went on sale the next day.
 Trump said the tower would be nearly identical to the first tower, and would also include 1,282 units.
 Because of rising construction expenses, the second tower was expected to cost $625 million, which would have brought the total cost of Trump International Hotel and Tower to $1.1 billion.
 This number was later reported to be $1.2 billion in February 2008, at which point the second tower was expected to begin construction at the end of the year.

 In April 2008, Trump said he had not decided on a start date for the second tower, choosing to wait until all sales had closed on the first tower's rooms.
 At that time, reservations were still being accepted for the second tower's units.
 The second tower was ultimately put on hold because of bad credit markets.
 In August 2015, Eric Trump spoke of the potential for the second tower: "I think in time it's a very good possibility."